grocid/passdesktop/README.md

 ### Other capabilites

 It is pretty easy to implement another type of entry.
 If you want feature X, look at any implemented type.

-So, why have I decided to use Vault as the storage?
-Vault is widely used software for storing secrets and exists in many production environments.
-It is reasonably fast (I would say, about as fast a normal database).
-Pass Desktop should be a plug-and-play experience.
-Nonetheless, if one would like to use a different kind of storage, rewriting the operations to another database is smooth sailin' ;-)

 ## Seurity considerations